RangerSix/TrueNAS2Windows/TrueNAS2Windows.md

-# Windows 11 to TrueNas Scale: Direct Connection.
+# Windows 11 to TrueNAS Scale: Direct Connection.
 No switch required.
 This is for home labs that don't need remote access.
 ---
 First: You need 2 NICs on your windows pc.
 One for your internet access and one for the connection to the NAS.
 And of course a ethernet cable that will reach your nas machine.
 ---
 Why?!
-1.SPEED 2.Isolation from Web (well,mostly).
-3.SPEED.
+1. SPEED.
+2.Isolation from Web (well,mostly).
+3. SPEED.
 You will get great speed using 2.5Gbs NICs.
 ISOs that took mins now take seconds.
 ---
 Lets start with the NAS: